BA Art and Technology

 Book a 1:1 call with Art and Technology BA programme lead Dr Winnie Soon.
 You will be able to ask any questions you may have about the programme: how the programme will be taught, where the degree could take you or about studying this course at our UCL East campus.
 We are not able to offer individual advice about the make up of your portfolio, but are happy to answer general questions about the different formats/media that could be included.

-Register your interest in BA Art and Technology
+BA Art and Technology video

 Introduction